Casepin

 In November 1971, an unidentified man known as D. B. Cooper hijacked a Northwest Orient Airlines flight, extorted ransom money, and parachuted from the aircraft, evading capture.
 The case became widely publicized, and within the following year more than a dozen copycat hijackers in the United States attempted similar schemes: hijack a commercial aircraft, demand a cash ransom and parachutes, and bail out mid-flight to escape.

-Documented copycat incidents include Everett Holt's December 1971 hijacking of a Northwest Orient flight; Billy Hurst's January 1972 hijacking of Braniff Flight 38; Richard Charles LaPoint's hijacking of Hughes Airwest Flight 800, after which he was captured following his parachute jump over Colorado; Merlyn St. George's attempted hijacking of a Mohawk Airlines flight, which ended when he was shot and killed by an FBI agent; Richard McCoy Jr.'s hijacking of United Airlines Flight 855, considered the most notable of the copycat cases, for which he was convicted and sentenced to 45 years, later escaping prison and being killed in a subsequent shootout with FBI agents; Stanley Speck's hijacking of a Pacific Southwest Airlines flight, ending in his arrest via a ruse by the pilot and FBI agents; Frederick Hahneman's hijacking of Eastern Air Lines Flight 175, followed by a 28-day manhunt in Honduras before his surrender; Robb Heady's hijacking of United Airlines Flight 239; Martin McNally's hijacking of an American Airlines 727, during which a bystander rammed the aircraft with a car; Daniel Carre's attempted hijacking of a Hughes Air West flight; Francis Goodell's hijacking of a Pacific Southwest Airlines flight; the joint hijacking of a National Airlines flight by Michael Green and Lulseged Tesfa; and Melvin Fisher's hijacking of an American Airlines flight, in which he ultimately surrendered rather than jump.
+Documented copycat incidents include Everett Holt's December 1971 hijacking of a Northwest Orient flight; Billy Hurst's January 1972 hijacking of Braniff Flight 38; Richard Charles LaPoint's hijacking of Hughes Airwest Flight 800, after which he was captured following his parachute jump over Colorado; Merlyn St. George's alleged attempted hijacking of a Mohawk Airlines flight, which ended when he was shot and killed by an FBI agent; Richard McCoy Jr.'s hijacking of United Airlines Flight 855, considered the most notable of the copycat cases, for which he was convicted and sentenced to 45 years, later escaping prison and being killed in a subsequent shootout with FBI agents; Stanley Speck's hijacking of a Pacific Southwest Airlines flight, ending in his arrest via a ruse by the pilot and FBI agents; Frederick Hahneman's hijacking of Eastern Air Lines Flight 175, followed by a 28-day manhunt in Honduras before his surrender; Robb Heady's hijacking of United Airlines Flight 239; Martin McNally's hijacking of an American Airlines 727, during which a bystander rammed the aircraft with a car; Daniel Carre's attempted hijacking of a Hughes Air West flight; Francis Goodell's hijacking of a Pacific Southwest Airlines flight; the joint hijacking of a National Airlines flight by Michael Green and Lulseged Tesfa; and Melvin Fisher's hijacking of an American Airlines flight, in which he ultimately surrendered rather than jump.

 Each case resulted in arrest, conviction, or, in one instance, the hijacker's death during apprehension.
 Sentences ranged from psychiatric commitment to life imprisonment.
 In response to this wave of extortion hijackings, the aviation industry and federal regulators introduced countermeasures, including the "Cooper vane," a device fitted to aircraft to prevent the rear airstairs from being lowered during flight, and the broader rollout of metal detectors at American airports.
 These measures are credited with ending the wave of copycat hijackings.